shmuel-levy/Duck-Game/Assets/Scripts/README.md

 - UI-related components (to be added)

 ### Utils/
+- `ScriptNamespaceHelper.cs` - Namespace management helper
-- Utility classes and helpers (to be added)
+- Utility classes and helpers

+## Script Location Note

+The Scripts folder is located inside the Assets folder (`Assets/Scripts/`).
+This is a common Unity practice and is perfectly fine.
+Some projects place Scripts outside Assets, but both approaches work well.
+The current organization follows Unity's recommended structure.

 This architecture provides a solid foundation for a scalable, maintainable game project.